Xiryl/beacon-detection/README.md

 # beacon-detection

-Android App for scanning and saving RSSI data issued by beacons with Eddystone protocol.
+Android App for scanning and saving RSSI data issued by beacons with Eddystone protocol used for my bachelor thesis.

 _Based on: androidx, rxjava, room and altbeacon._